National identity card (Bangladesh): Requirements

 Updating the list of eligible voters is an ongoing process under the election commission.
 Bangladeshi citizens who have frequently lived in an area and are 18 years or above, but not yet registered as a voter, may register.
-At the time of enrollment, they need the following supporting documents in addition to the application form:
+At the time of enrollment, they need the following supporting documents in addition to the application form attested by ward councillor or union council member: